 Parishes and people

-- Eco Church launched at St Paul’s Cathedral – more than 50 participant parishes signed up; 15 awards including one Gold, three Silvers and 11 Bronze awards
+- Eco Church launched at St Paul’s Cathedral – almost 70 participant parishes signed up; 19 awards including one Gold, six Silvers and 12 Bronze awards

 - Network of Parish Environmental Champions